-Moving to microservices will require some tweaks in how we manage our DevOps pipelines.
+Moving to microservices will require some tweaks in managing our DevOps pipelines.
 Tracking microservice updates, their impact on consuming applications, and aggregating data so information is easily exposed will be critical for application teams to remain aware of potential risks and vulnerabilities before a release to their end-users.
 A ‘global’ catalog that stores this level of data and performs the aggregation will be necessary to automate the process.

 Top 4 Software Supply Chain Security Risks

-To manage top supply chain risks, you need a coordinated approach to address threats.
+To manage top software supply chain risks, you need a coordinated approach to address threats.
 Here are the top software supply chain security risks and how to mitigate them:

-Lack of Providence (no identity)
+Lack of Provenance (no identity)

 Critical to your software supply chain is knowing who is making changes and where they are coming from.
 This lack of identity allows an anonymous code ‘hack.’